dexhug/slimer/README.md

 local msleep = slimer.msleep -- sleep by milliseconds
 local usleep = slimer.usleep -- sleep by microseconds
--- see docs if you don't understand below local frequency        = slimer.frequency() -- returns integer indicating frequency of your PerformanceCounter local currentClockTime = slimer.clock()     -- returns current time since system startup with unit and precision of period local period           = slimer.period()    -- returns float indicating period of your PerformanceCounter in seconds
+-- see docs if you don't understand below local frequency   = slimer.frequency() -- returns integer indicating frequency of your PerformanceCounter local currentTime = slimer.clock()     -- returns current time since system startup with unit and precision of period local period      = slimer.period()    -- returns float indicating period of your PerformanceCounter in seconds

 sleep(10)    -- sleep for 10 seconds
 msleep(2400) -- sleep for 2.4 seconds